Drupal - Intermediate: Videos in Drupal

 If you don’t have the Embed role, please contact Communications for help with placing your video.

+First step is to copy the embed code from the source.
 Copy the embed code from Panopto (or other video hosting site).

 In Panopto, there are a few options to check, if desired.